MituuZ/convo-forge/readme.md

 #### List

-List all files in cforge_dir, optionally add a filter string.
+List all files in the data directory, optionally add a filter string.

 `:list <filter>`

 #### Switch

 Switch to a different history file.
-Supports either absolute or relative paths (from `cforge_dir`).
+Supports either absolute or relative paths in the data directory.

 `:switch relative/path`
 `:switch /absolute/path`